trogers19/batting-order-EA/README.md

 If you choose to convert the notebook to a .py file, the code must be updated to run successfully.
 These areas are commented in the code.

 ## Project Status
 This code was written for a college course.
 Due to significant time limits, it was developed as a proof-of-concept.
 There are numerous ways to expand on this, and it should be further advanced for practical use.
 It is not currently being updated but may be when time allows.
-Nonetheless, new issues or pull requests are welcome.
+Nonetheless, new discussions, issues, or pull requests are welcome.

 ## Poster and Paper
 A conference-style poster and paper in IEEE format were created along with the code as part of a final project.
 These detail the project's background, related work, data, methods, results, limitations, and further research.
 Please email troger28@vols.utk.edu if interested in these.